Bus 300 affair

 The Bus 300 affair (פרשת קו 300), also known as Kav 300 affair, was a 1984 incident in which Shin Bet members executed two Palestinian bus hijackers, immediately after the hostage crisis incident ended and they had been captured.

-After the incident, the Shin Bet members gave false testimony on their involvement in the affair.
-The Israeli military censor blacked out coverage of the hijacking originally, but nevertheless, the publication of information regarding the affair in foreign press, and eventually in the Israeli media, led a public uproar, which led many in the Israeli public to demand that the circumstances surrounding the deaths of the hijackers would be investigated.
-In 1985, a senior Israeli army general Yitzhak Mordechai was acquitted of charges related to the deaths of the captured hijackers.
-Later, it emerged that members of the Shin Bet, Israel's internal security service, had implicated the general, while concealing who gave the direct order that the prisoners be killed.
-In 1986, the Attorney General of Israel, Yitzhak Zamir, was forced to resign after he refused to call off an investigation into the Shin Bet's role in the affair.
-Shortly afterwards Avraham Shalom, head of the Shin Bet resigned and was given a full Presidential pardon for unspecified crimes, while pardons were granted to many involved before charges were laid.
-Following the scandal, the Landau Commission was set up to investigate Shin Bet procedures.
+After the incident the Shin Bet members gave false testimony on their involvement in the affair.
+The Israeli Military Censor blacked out coverage of the hijacking originally, but nevertheless, the publication of information regarding the affair in foreign press, and eventually in the Israeli media, led a public uproar, which led many in the Israeli public to demand that the circumstances surrounding the deaths of the hijackers would be investigated.
+In 1985, a senior Israeli army general, Yitzhak Mordechai, was acquitted of charges related to the deaths of the captured hijackers.
+Later, it emerged that members of Shin Bet, Israel's internal security service, had implicated the general, while concealing who gave the direct order that the prisoners be killed.
+In 1986, the Attorney General of Israel, Yitzhak Zamir, was forced to resign after he refused to call off an investigation into Shin Bet's role in the affair.
+Shortly afterwards Avraham Shalom, head of Shin Bet, resigned and was given a full presidential pardon for unspecified crimes, while pardons were granted to many involved before charges were laid.

+Following the scandal, the Landau Commission was set up to investigate Shin Bet procedures; it found Shin Bet members routinely committed perjury in court.